weigert/territory/README.md

 # territory
 3D rendered proc-gen world test

+## Compiling

+Use the make file to compile the binary.

+    make all

+### Dependencies
+- gcc
+- SDL2 (core, image, mixer, ttf)
+- OpenGL3
+- GLEW
+- Boost (Serialization, System, Filesystem)
+- DearImgui

 ## Usage
     ./territory [world_name]
 If the world name doesn't exist, it will generate a world.
 If it does, it will load the world.
 Tested on Ubuntu 18